davidmreed/nonskating.club/content/guides/jam-timer.md

 Before initiating a continuation, the officials should inform the coaches and allow the team that had Lead Jammer the opportunity to opt out of invoking the continuation rule.
 (See [JRDA Officiating Procedures and Staffing Guidelines](https://www.juniorrollerderby.org/officiating-procedures), section 4).

 When the jam is called off due to injury, the Jam Timer issues the "Jam Stopped for Injury" cue.
-The Scoreboard Operator, Scorekeepers, and Penalty Box Timers all need to know this information.
+The Scoreboard Operator, Scorekeepers, and Penalty Lineup Trackers all need to know this information.

 When it is determined whether or not the Injury Call-Offs rule is being invoked, the Jam Timer issues either the "Jam Continuation" or "New Jam" cue.
 See [JRDA Cues, Codes, and Signals](https://www.juniorrollerderby.org/cues-codes-signals), pages 12-13.